-A recent paper in Nature Geoscience (Myhre et al, 2017) is commenting on the relation between forcing of CO_2 and the CO_2 concentrations.
-Halfway to a doubling in the CO_2 concentration is 417 ppm, which will be reached before 2025 with current CO_2 growth rates.
-However, with a global mean CO_2 abundance in 2016 at 403 ppm the halfway point to a doubling of CO_2 , in terms of radiative forcing, has been reached.
+A paper in Nature Geoscience (Myhre et al, 2017) comments on the relation between CO_2 forcing and the CO_2 concentrations.
+Halfway to a doubling in the CO_2 concentration since 1750 is 417 ppm, which will be reached before 2025 with current CO_2 growth rates.
+However, with a global mean CO_2 abundance in 2016 at 403 ppm the halfway point to a doubling of CO_2 in terms of radiative forcing has already been reached.
 Hence, at CO_2 concentrations between 393 ppm and 417 ppm we are more than a halfway to a doubling of CO_2 in terms of radiative forcing, but not in concentration (see also see section 1.4.1).

-Key findings for CO2: CO2 concentrations have increased all years subsequently, in accordance with accumulation of gas in the atmosphere and the global development and increase in anthropogenic emissions.
-The new record levels in 2016 are 404.3 ppm at Zeppelin and 409.8 ppm at Birkenes.
-The increase from 2015 to 2016 is 3.1 ppm and 4.7 ppm, respectively, compared to global mean which was 3.3 ppm increase.
-Generally, the increase is now very high, and higher than previous years both globally, at Zeppelin, and at Birkenes in particular.
-It is urgent to understand the reasons more in detail, also the impact of natural sources and sinks on the annual variations.
-It is assumed that El Niño phenomenon in 2015/2016 contributed to increased growth through complex interactions between climate change and the carbon cycle.
+Key findings for CO2: The CO2 concentrations have increased all years subsequently, in accordance with accumulation of gas in the atmosphere and the global development and increase in anthropogenic emissions.
+The annual CO2 means in 2017 reached new record levels: 408.0 ppm at Zeppelin and 411.3 ppm at Birkenes.
+The increases from 2016 to 2017 are 3.6 ppm and 1.5 ppm, respectively.
+In general, the CO2 increase has been high last years and it is urgent to understand the reasons, including the impact of natural sources and sinks on the annual variations.